Zooskopoly

 So, should I make game tokens? 😱

-I made two bonus tokens: the Boost rocket, just because it's cool, and Zoosk-Cupid's hammer, because Zoosk-Cupid is stupid.
-He's a legacy character that appears on Zoosk's mobile web app only, and he carries a hammer like Thor's.
-My re-design of the hammer is much better than the original.
+I made two bonus tokens: the rocket used in our Boost feature and a Viking-style hammer.
+A hammer, you say?
+Zoosk has a character based on Cupid, and he carries a hammer.
+He was so out of place that I made the hammer as a joke.
+I redesigned it, and I must say it's better than the original.
 Below are the 3D renderings of the tokens in Vectary.

 Deed Cards and Those Damn Coins